angela-d/brain-dump/sysadmin/ansible/windows-hosts-setup.md

 - **winvms** are a list of machines, separated by newline
 - **winvms:vars** is config override to specify any parameters you want to ensure are used

+> Ansible knows to look in ~/.ansible/hosts because of the config change you did during [setup](initial-setup.md)

 ## Prepare the Remote Host
 On the *target* machine that you want Ansible to manage, you have to enable WinRM.